 Hope those helped!

 I've been waitressing/bartending/managing for the past 17 years.
+And still going strong.

 Click here for wrist building exercises. http://www.bodybuilding.com/fun/md55.htm